MechanicalRabbit/PrettyPrinting.jl/README.md

 julia> using PrettyPrinting
 ```

-Now you can display complex data structures using function `pprint()`.
-For
+Now you can use `pprint()` to display your complex data.
+For example:
-example:

 ```julia
 julia> pprint(data)